 Most of all… HAVE FUN!

-Our girls can start the Award in Year 9.
+Our students can start the Award in Year 9.
 They will normally be aged 14, but may start aged 13 if the majority of their peers starting the Award are aged 14.

 Participation in the Award gives young people the opportunity to develop time management skills.
 All activities should be undertaken in their free (i.e. non-directed) time and are often after-school or lunchtime clubs; evening clubs or activities or weekend activities.
 Since the Award is simply an extension of a young person’s personal interests and activities, and has a long completion time, Award work can fit around school, college or other work quite easily.